Skip to main content

 From a systems-biology perspective, there are other potential long-term benefits.
 The melanocortin system is deeply intertwined with metabolic regulation.
 MC4R agonism has been investigated for its effects on energy expenditure and food intake.

-While PT-141 is primarily used for sexual function, its interaction with this broader metabolic system could have subtle, long-term effects on body composition and energy balance, potentially complementing the known benefits of testosterone on and fat distribution.
+While PT-141 is primarily used for sexual function, its interaction with this broader metabolic system could have subtle, long-term effects on body composition and energy balance, potentially complementing the known benefits of testosterone on muscle mass and fat distribution.
 This convergence of metabolic and sexual signaling pathways highlights the interconnectedness of these physiological systems.

 The table below details the potential synergistic effects at a biological systems level.